Warhammer Ancient Battles: Rules

-The rules are written for individually based figures and this approach was in marked contrast to the element based rulesets current amongst ancient historical wargames when the rules were first published.
+The rules are written for individually-based figures and this approach was in marked contrast to the element-based rulesets current among ancient historical wargames when the rules were first published.
 Standard bearers, musicians and officer figures are given specific advantages - seen by some as giving the rules more character.

 Second edition

 A second edition ruleset was released in April 2010, written by Martin Gibbins.
 The revision aimed to encourage linear battle formations and to make flank attacks easier.
-Changes include allowing cavalry to make march rules despite infantry and capping bonus troops in melee for the number of ranks of the formation to 2.
 The first edition had had some elements that derived from its origin as a fantasy set and the revision aimed to remove them.
-Hence, the influence of characters has been reduced.
+Hence, the influence of characters was reduced.

 Supplements

 The core rulebook includes army lists for "Early Imperial Roman" and "Barbarian" armies.
 A range of supplementary books has been released to provide more army lists, each focusing on a particular period and place.